longcipher/nudeploy/README.md

 - --hosts: Comma-separated hostnames (SSH Host aliases)
 - --cmd: Command to run for shell
 - --file: Path to playbook file for `play` (one command per line; `#` comments and blank lines ignored)
-- --sudo: Use sudo for remote privileged actions (install to /etc, systemctl)
+- --sudo: Use sudo for systemd actions (daemon-reload/enable/start/restart) and installing unit files into /etc. All other file and directory operations run as the SSH user.
 - --json: Emit JSON output suitable for CI
 - --name: For `download`, comma-separated artifact names to fetch (defaults to all enabled)

 ## Idempotency strategy

 - Files are uploaded only if remote checksum differs
-- Optional chmod is enforced after sync (with sudo) when `chmod` is set on an item
+- Optional chmod is enforced after sync as the SSH user when `chmod` is set on an item
 - Systemd daemon-reload runs only when unit changed
 - Service is enabled once if not enabled
 - Service is restarted only when changes detected (or restart mode forces it)